 Similarly spatter cones are formed when the erupting lava contains enough explosive gas to prevent a lava flow, but not enough to shatter it into small fragments.
 The lava is torn into liquid hot clots by expanding gasses called spatter.
 When the spatter that has solidified accumulates around a vent it is called a spatter cone.
 “A spatter cone is formed of molten lava ejected from a vent somewhat like taffy.
 Expanding gases in the lava fountains tear the liquid rock into irregular gobs that fall back to earth, forming a heap around the vent.
 The still partly liquid rock splashes down and over the sides of the developing mound is called spatter.
 Because spatter is not fully solid when it lands, the individual deposits are very irregular in shape and weld together as they cool, and in this way particularly differ from cinder and ash.”

-Dr. Larry Crumpler, Curator of Research, Volcanology & Space Science at the NM Museum of Natural History and Science, says at this link that some of the Albuquerque volcanoes, including Vulcan, were “cones formed from spatter and thin lava flows coating an interior of cinder.”
+Dr. Larry Crumpler, Curator of Research, Volcanology & Space Science at the NM Museum of Natural History and Science, wrote at this link that some of the Albuquerque volcanoes, including Vulcan, were “cones formed from spatter and thin lava flows coating an interior of cinder.”

 To log this EarthCache:

 0. If you don't know how an EarthCache is different and why there is no container here on NPS land, read this and this.

 2. Hike from the Petroglyph National Monument Day Use area [Parking/Trailhead waypoint] to the posted coordinates just north of and below Vulcan’s summit.
 In your log, post a photo of yourself and/or your GPSr with one or more of the volcanoes in the background nearby.
 As of 1 January 2011, photographs are optional, but we'd still like to see what you saw!